"Only a fool learns from his own mistakes. The wise man learns from the mistakes of others." - Otto Von Bismarck

 Rather than trying to teach me the concept, I was able to read in depth on the concept and start applying it to our work together, making sure that we always determined who had "the monkey on their back" (aka-ownership) of a project.
 This happened a number of times and always led to me improving in that area.

 Books are an inexpensive, high return investment for you and your team.
-This is why companies like Twilio give employees a budget for books every month and many times employees are gifting books to each other.
+This is why companies like Twilio give employees a budget of $30/month for books every month and many times employees are gifting books to each other.

 After I left oneforty, I worked on my own projects for awhile.
 During that time I kept in touch with one of my oneforty mentors, Hiten Shah, who was interested in a product management tool I was working on.